popeindustries/dvlp/README.md

 ### SSL

-Enable development against a secure server by passing the path to a directory containing your `.crt` and `.key` files with the `--ssl` option.
+Enable development against a secure server by passing the path or glob pattern to your `.crt` and `.key` files with the `--ssl` option.

 > Follow the directions [here](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/) to generate a self-signed certificate for local development